cbonoz/consensus-grow-18/README.md

 }
 </pre>

-Record receival of an item
+Record delivery of an item
 <pre>
 {
     "itemUuid": XXXX, // uuid of the received item.
-    "locationUuid": XXXXX, // uuid of the receiving location "latitude": XXXX, // latitude of the receiver "longitude": XXX // longitude of the receiver "timestamp": XXXXX // time of receipt
+    "locationUuid": XXXXX, // uuid of the receiving location "latitude": XXXX, // latitude of the receiver "longitude": XXX // longitude of the receiver "timestamp": XXXXX // time of delivery
 }
 </pre>